vmware-archive/dependency-labeler/README.md

   ]
 ```

-It is a list of tools which have added information to the image.

 ## Testing
 Testing requires `go` to be installed.
 Please clone this git repository.
 Tests can be run with: